joelanford/pipes/README.md

 ### `group`
 An instance of group is created using `pipes.NewGroup(etcd_client, destination_name, group_name)`

 A group is joined (`group.Join()`) by a receiver, creating a directory in Etcd, "/streams/destinations/[dest_name]/[group_name]/".
-Once a group has been joined, a goroutine is started that maintains the group in Etcd (updates its TTL, waits for a destination to be re-created if it is removed, and re-creates the group if it is deleted out from under the calling process)
+Once a group has been joined, several goroutines are started:
+  - `maintainGroup()` - maintains the group in Etcd (updates its TTL, waits for a destination to be re-created if it is removed, and re-creates the group if it is deleted out from under the calling process)
+  - `watchForUrls()` - watches Etcd for new URLs created by the desstination in the group's directory.
+Sends responses on an internal watch response channel.
+  - `handleUrlChanges()` receives responses from `watchForUrls()` and connects/disconnects a mangos pull socket, from when receivers can receive data sent by the destination.

 The group can be left (`group.Leave()`), which will stop the goroutine responsible for updating the TTL.
 Note that leaving the group doesn't automatically delete it from Etcd.
 In the case of multiple members joining the same group, the group directory will only expire from Etcd after all members have left the group.